chriswayg/ansible-msmtp-mailer/README.md

 * ansible galaxy ```ansible-galaxy install adham.helal.msmtp```

 ##Variables
-  Mostly you would need to configure the following variables
+  All the default variables are located **defaults/main.yml**.
+Mostly you would need to configure the following variables.
   - *msmtp_accounts:* You can define one or more smtp account

       ```